mvares/mvares/README.md

-Hi 👋, I'm Miguel Tavares.
+I'm a software engineer focused on backend (distributed systems, data engineering).
+I speak mainly NodeJS, Rust and Golang.

-Currently, I'm active contributor of Reth, Fuels SDK, Alloy and other projects that I find interesting, such as [Hono](https://github.com/honojs/hono).
+- I'm active contributor of Reth, Fuels SDK, Alloy and other projects that I find interesting, such as [Hono](https://github.com/honojs/hono).

-I'm very interested in cryptography, distributed systems and backend in general.
-I mainly code in TypeScript and Rust.
+- My research interests are in Distributed Systems, Consenseus, IaC and Zero Knowledge Proofs.